Sign in

 How Does A Chiller Function?

 So, how does a chiller work?
-The process works in a loop, but we will start where the cooling medium interfaces with your process equipment.
+The operation follows a loop, beginning where the cooling medium connects with your process equipment.

-The system&#;s coolant absorbs thermal energy from your process, typically causing a phase change into a gas.
-The gaseous refrigerant is then circulated to a condenser which expels the heat through evaporative condensation or a cooling tower.
-This heat exchange condenses the cooling medium back into a cooler liquid that is sent back to process heating source to begin the cycle again.
+The coolant absorbs thermal energy from the process, generally leading to a phase change into a gas.
+This gaseous refrigerant is then directed to a condenser that expels the heat through evaporative condensation or a cooling tower.
+This heat exchange causes the coolant to revert to a cooler liquid, which is then sent back to the process heating source for the cycle to continue.

 What Type of Coolants Are Used in Chillers?

-The type of coolant utilized in a chiller is based on process needs and cost considerations.
-The most popular coolants used are either water or a mixture of water and another substance with suitable heat conduction properties &#; like glycol compounds.
+The choice of coolant in a chiller is influenced by process requirements and cost considerations.
+The most common coolants are water or a mixture of water and a substance with suitable thermal conductivity, such as glycol compounds.

 Water